hemebond/twitch-notifications/README.md

-# twitch-notifications
+# Twitch Watch
-Send out notifications when someone begins streaming a particular game on Twitch.
+Watches Twitch and sends out notifications when someone begins streaming a particular game.